It's good news

 Real ID concerns

-Concerns about identity fraud and counterfeiting are driving many states to upgrade their DMV issued cards.
-And over recent years, we've seen an acceleration in new driver's license programs to improve security, but also to comply with the Real ID Act.
+Concerns about identity fraud and counterfeiting drive many states to upgrade their DMV-issued cards.
+And over recent years, we've seen an acceleration in new driver's license programs to improve security and comply with the Real ID Act.

-This Act, due to come into force in October 2020, but delayed to the end of 2021 because of the pandemic, has set out to improve the reliability of state-issued ID documents like the driving license.
+Due to come into force in October 2020 but delayed until May 2025, this Act has set out to improve the reliability of state-issued ID documents like the driving license.

-The driver's license is seen as key to overcoming identity fraud because so many more people carry a driving license than other forms of ID like a passport.
-Law enforcement agents need to be sure that such government-issued identification documents are authentic and know that the document holder is who he or she claims to be.
+The driver's license is key to overcoming identity fraud because many more people carry a driving license than other forms of ID, like a passport.
+Law enforcement agents need to be sure that such government-issued identification documents are authentic and know that the document holder is who they claim to be.

 MD's driver's license is Real ID-compliant (Star on the upper right)